-- Over the course of the semester, there will be a number of psychology-sponsored colloquium talks (see http://psychology.bard.edu, the monthly Psychology Newsletter, and postings around campus for dates and locations).
+• Over the course of the semester, there will be a number of psychology-sponsored colloquium talks (see http://psychology.bard.edu, the monthly Psychology Newsletter, and postings around campus for dates and locations).
 Attending these talks is a great way to hear from interesting people in the field of psychology (and mingle over some snacks afterwards, health restrictions permitting).
-It is also a way of earning up to 4 extra percentage points to be added to your final exam score.
+It is also a way of earning up to 6 extra percentage points to be added to your final exam score.
 To receive credit, attend a talk and submit one original question you would have for the speaker (it can't be a question someone else in the audience asked) to Brightspace within 48 hours of the talk (see the "Extra Credit: Attend Psych Colloquium & Submit Question" assignment in the "Course Introduction" module of our Brightspace site).
 Attendance at any one talk and question submission will earn you a total of 2 extra percentage points added to your final exam score for each talk up to the maximum.
 As the three exams are equally weighted, you could consider these extra points as being added to whichever exam you prefer.
-You may not receive extra credit in two different courses for attending the same talk. - Completing CogBooks modules that were not assigned is a way to explore other areas of Psychology that we didn't have time to cover this semester.
-Additionally, for each extra module you complete, you can earn up to 4 extra credit percentage points to be added to your end-of-semester CogBooks score (prorated, based on your CogBooks score on those extra modules).
-There are five extra credit modules to choose from, meaning that you could earn 20(!) extra credit points on if you choose to complete all five and earn maximal credit (i.e., a raw CogBooks score of 80% would then become 100% with the extra credit applied; if you already had 100%, you could earn 120% with extra credit, boosting the rest of your course grade).
-Completing a module takes time, of course, so I would suggest working through them throughout the semester if you intend to go for the extra credit, rather than waiting until just before the deadline (see course schedule below).
-The available extra credit modules are as follows (and links to complete them can be found in the "Extra CogBooks Modules for Extra Credit" section of the "Course Introduction" section on Brightspace:

-- States of Consciousness

-- Thinking and Intelligence

-- Therapy and Treatment

-- Industrial-Organizational Psychology

-- Stress, Lifestyle, and Health
+You may not receive extra credit in two different courses for attending the same talk.

-- Not giving a s#!t about the class is a recipe for falling behind.
+- Additional SONA research participation credit hours with reports (or alternative assignments) above the required 1.0 will be considered for extra credit counted toward your Personality Assignment (up to a maximum of 4 additional percentage points, 2 for each additional credit hour+report). - Not giving a s#!t about the class is a recipe for falling behind.
 But not using your "S#!t Happens" token this semester will be met with an extra 5 percentage points added to your final exam score.
 Look, I get it.
 Life sometimes gets in the way of deadlines.
 Pets do sometimes eat homework.
 Emergencies happen (pandemic related or otherwise).
 And, as much as we try to avoid it, we occasionally might plain forget a deadline.
 In an effort to be flexible and fair to all students, I am offering everyone one "S#!T Happens" token.
 Think of it like a "get-out-of-a-deadline" free card.
 Just email me saying that you would like to use your S#!T Happens token on a particular class assignment (the token may NOT be used for exams), and I will grant what together we determine to be a reasonable extension, no questions asked.
 You don't have to explain why you are using the token.
 Just tell me that you are using it, so that we can set an extension (without any late penalty).
 While it is completely reasonable to use your token during the semester and there should be absolutely no shame in doing so, if you happen to be lucky enough not to need to use it, I will grant extra credit points.
 Of course, if you realize that something may prevent you from completing your contribution to a pending group assignment, please give your group members (and me) as much advanced warning as possible so that everyone can adjust accordingly.